 At CYCJ, we are particularly keen to hear from candidates who want to work with us (and others) to explore child-friendly justice, and to understand the challenges to justice for children in conflict with the law.

-Professor Jennifer Davidson, Executive Director, Institute for Inspiring Children’s Futures, says:
+Professor Jennifer Davidson, Executive Director, Institute for Inspiring Children’s Futures, said:

 “This is a really exciting opportunity to work as part of a brilliant and passionate multidisciplinary team of people, to generate new knowledge to make the world a better place for children, and to work with others to apply that knowledge across policy and practice around the world, as we work toward a post-COVID recovery that keeps children at its heart—especially the children facing the greatest adversities.”